kanodiaayush/kanodiaayush.github.io/_pages/about.md

 title: "About"
 ---

-I think of myself as an engineer, scientist and economist (maybe in that order; engineer took first place from scientist thanks to the Large Language Models revolution).
+I think of myself as an engineer, scientist and economist (maybe in that order; engineer took first place from scientist thanks to the large language models revolution).

 ## Interests